 Washroom facilities are also available, and they are clean and odor-free.

-However, due to negligence, the caves have become a spot for the nearby residents to hang their clothes for drying, and people have started relieving themself outside the caves due to the lack of public toilets around the caves.
+However, due to negligence, the caves have become a spot for the nearby residents to hang their clothes for drying, and people have started relieving themselves outside the caves due to the lack of public toilets around them.

-Earlier, the caves were infamous for activities like drinking, smoking, and doping, but after the central government took cognizance of this issue, the scenario has become better.
+Earlier, the caves were infamous for activities like drinking, smoking, and doping, but after the central government took cognizance of this issue, the scenario became better.

-What cannot be unseen about the caves is the marvelous sculpture of the carved caves, which are there since the time of the Ashokan Empire.
+What cannot be unseen about the caves is the marvelous sculpture of the carved caves, which have existed since the time of the Ashokan Empire.

-Since there is a Buddhist stupa situated here, it indicates that monks who followed Buddhism lived here.
+Since a Buddhist stupa is situated here, it indicates that monks who followed Buddhism lived here.

 The writings on the wall are in the Pali script – A language even older than Sanskrit.
 Although most of these inscriptions have been damaged, the governments have made a lot of effort to preserve it.

 You will be mesmerized by the proficiency of the sculptures in that era.
-They have obviously had a great sense of aesthetics.
-They depicted figures associated with Buddhist mythology, each one telling a different story altogether.
+They have had a great sense of aesthetics.
+They depicted figures associated with Buddhist mythology, each telling a different story.

-Visit the caves once to pay tribute to the marvelous sight and beauty of that time…
+Visit the caves once to pay tribute to that time’s marvelous sight and beauty…

 Eat out places close to the caves.